Space Settlement

-Location: Virtual Event
+Location Virtual Event

-How do you build a lunar mining settlement? what does it take to build an outpost on mars?
+How do you build a lunar mining settlement?
+What does it take to build an outpost on Mars?

 If these questions interest you, you might be interested in a one-of-a-kind experience available now to high school students in South Texas.